asamsystems/Thruky/README.md

 None but 3 existing thruk files needed customization for this to work.
 \
 All Thruk features should work because all HTML tags, id's, classes are untouched.
-Most importantly: **ALL help and feedback is welcome** Please dot not hesitate to contact me...
+I am not an expert on Bootstrap and jQuery so **ALL help and feedback is welcome**.
+Please dot not hesitate to contact me...
 Go ahead and give it try.
 ### Install/enable Asam theme:
 First cd to your themes dir eg. `thruk/themes/themes-available`